 If you encounter data type propagation issues with a particular subsystem during the conversion, isolate this subsystem by placing Data Type Conversion blocks on the inputs and outputs of the system.
 The Data Type Conversion block converts an input signal of any Simulink data type to the data type and scaling you specify for its Output data type parameter.
 This practice enables you to continue automatic data typing for the rest of your model.

-During the fixed-point conversion process using the Fixed-Point Tool, do not use the "Save as" option to save referenced models with a different name.
-If you do, you might lose existing results for the original referenced model.
+During the fixed-point conversion process using the Fixed-Point Tool, do not use the "Save as" option to save referenced models or MATLAB® Function blocks with a different name.
+If you do, you might lose existing results for the original model.

 You can prevent the Fixed-Point Tool from replacing the current data type.
 Use the Lock output data type setting against changes by the fixed-point tools parameter that is available on many blocks.
 The default setting allows for replacement.
 Use this setting when: